-Radiotherapy skin markings help make sure external radiotherapy treatment is delivered in exactly the right place.
+Radiotherapy tattoos or skin markings help make sure external radiotherapy treatment is accurate.

-The radiographer uses the tattoos to line up the radiotherapy machine for each treatment.
-This makes sure that you have exactly the same area treated each time.
+Your radiographer uses the tattoos to line up the radiotherapy machine for each treatment.
+This makes sure that they treat exactly the same area each time.

 The pen marks will start to rub off in time.
 They can rub off on your clothes or when you wash.
 If that happens, tell your radiographer, they can redraw them the next time you have treatment.

 It can help to wear older clothes next to your skin during your treatment.
 Or you can ask your radiographer after each treatment to remove them with a wipe.